justenPalmer/uni/docs/ents.md

 # uni entities (ents)

-Entities (or ents) are instances of the molds with properties and methods.
+Entities (or ents) are instances of molds with properties and methods.
 Think about them as individuals with characteristics and behaviors.
 Each entity has a mold and signature which together comprise the individual's unique fingerprint.
 Only one ent may exist with a given fingerprint in each world.

 ## GET